oracle/oci-python-sdk/Internal-README.rst

 Public Python SDK
 ^^^^^^^^^^^^^^^^^

+The target audience for this README is members of the DEX/SDK team.
+If you are planning to contribute to the SDK please see README-development.rst.
+If you are looking for instructions on using the SDK see README.rst

 - Run all tests with ``tox``
 - Run a single test file with ``py.test tests/unit/<test_file>.py``
 - Run a single test with ``py.test tests/unit/<test_file>.py::<test_function_name>``